WallerArch/WallerArch/README.md

 -->

 ## Student
-I am currently as of january 2023 studying webdevelopment at Mid Sweden University and this is where you'll find what I made during my studies.
+I am currently as of january 2023 studying web development at Mid Sweden University and this is where you'll find what I made during my studies.

 ## Contact
 bjan1400@student.miun.se